What are the core security differences between a Secure Collaboration solution (Wickr) vs enterprise email and other forms of communication systems?

 - For AWS Wickr- the enterprise product - a network administrator starts by setting up an administrator account.
 Once created (usually no more than 3 min), the network administrator sends emails inviting end users to download and activate their AWS Wickr apps on mobile or desktop.

 I can easily connect with people using email, how easy is it to connect to Wickr users I want to communicate with?

 - With email you can import contact lists to connect to your existing contacts.
 Wickr follows the same process.
 When setting up your Wickr app for the first time, you’ll be prompted to allow the app to “Access Contacts”.
 From here, the app will show which of your contacts are on Wickr so you can communicate with them securely.

-- For Wickr Pro, finding Pro contacts can be accomplished by searching for their email address and adding them to your contact list.
+- For AWS Wickr, finding AWS Wickr contacts can be accomplished by searching for their email address and adding them to your contact list.

 - For Wickr Me, finding users can be accomplished by searching for their Wickr Me username and adding to your contact list.

 What about enforcing strict retention policies and controls?